Claytonn7/qwen2-colpali-ocr/README.md

 3. Open a web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).

+## Features

+- Image upload or selection of an example image
+- Text-based querying of uploaded images
+- Multimodal RAG processing using custom RAG model and Qwen2-VL
+- Adjustable response length

 ## Usage

 1. Choose to upload an image or use the example image.